 HSS Building, Room 307, (415) 338-6883

-Center for Modern Greek Studies promotes the study of modern Greek language, literature, history and culture of contemporary Greece in relation to its Byzantine and earlier Hellenic history and cultural achievements.
+Center for Modern Greek Studies (on hiatus) promotes the study of modern Greek language, literature, history and culture of contemporary Greece in relation to its Byzantine and earlier Hellenic history and cultural achievements.

 Humanities Building, Room 577, (415) 338-1892